-It is important to have appropriate and high aspirations and expectations for looked after children and previous looked after children to support their future success.
+It is important to have appropriate, high aspirations and expectations for children in care, children in kinship care arrangements, children with a social worker and previously looked after children to support their future success.

-Having good education attainment provides an opportunity for positive life outcomes.
-It is essential that looked after children are surrounded by adults who invest and support them with their education, empowering them to progress forward, equipped with tools to benefit themselves and others.
-Often, looked after children have had limited opportunities and experiences, so may require additional support to engage with events and activities such as theatre visits, trips, travel, visiting a diverse range of employers and having work experience opportunities.
+Having good educational attainment provides an opportunity for positive life outcomes.
+It is essential that the most vulnerable children are surrounded by adults who invest and support them with their education, empowering them to progress forward, equipped with tools to benefit themselves and others.
+Often vulnerable children have had limited opportunities and experiences, so may require additional support to engage with events and activities such as theatre visits, trips, travel, visiting a diverse range of employers and having work experience opportunities.

-Looked after children and previous looked after children benefit from clearly defined and often short-term support to overcome individual hurdles to learning.
-They should be offered support to catch up, especially when they may have missed a key building block to progressing forward in learning.
-Too much of a focus on what they struggle with or find hard, is detrimental to supporting future success.
+Children in care, children in kinship care arrangements, children with a social worker and previously looked after children benefit from clearly defined and often short-term support to overcome individual hurdles to learning.
+They should be offered support to catch up, especially when they may have missed a key building block to progress forward in learning.
+Too much of a focus on what they struggle with or find hard is detrimental to supporting future success.
 Celebrating achievements in a specific and meaningful way and giving constructive feedback supports a feeling of safety, and a belief in their own abilities and understanding of themselves.